Monday, 31 October 2022

 He finds it hard to keep calm, and to regain his feeling that he will win through.
 He wonders if it was foolish to fly in the face of Mr Chawleigh's well-meant advice.
 The man is a clever businessman and maybe he was right and now he will lose most of his private fortune.
 He spends 2 days in this miserable frame of mind, and finally late in the evening, a chaise comes into town with news.. and Adam can see that it is flying Eagles.
 Napoleon has been defeated and Wellington has won.

 Exhausted and shaken, he can hardly take in the good news, but he goes to bed and sleeps intending to go home the next day.
-He realises when he wakes up that he will be missing Lydia's party but it cant be helped.
+He realises when he wakes up, late in the morning, that he will be missing Lydia's party but it cant be helped.
 He pays a visit to Mr Chawleigh who is very upset because he gave Adam bad advice.
 Adam tells him that he chose not to follow the advice and that he has increased his fortune substantially.
 Mr. Chawleigh is somewhat relieved that he hasn't advised his son in law badly after all.
 Then Adam tells him that he originally wanted to pay him back for all the money he had spent but now he thinks that it would be better to use his new fortune to improve Fontley and increase his prosperity that way, and to improve life for his tenants and labourers.
 Mr Chawleigh is pleased that Adam is not flinging his money back in his face because he has grown fonder of his son in law as the year of Jenny's marriage progressed.

 Adam tells Jenny his good news and she's delighted that he backed his instinct and has now improved their position and they will be able to reform the estate... and that Adam has regained some independence.
 He tells her and Lord Brough however that he will never do such a thing again, that he simply hasn't got the nerve for speculation, and that he went through such horrors when he had made his decision and was waiting for the outcome.